Roger Douglas: Lange and Douglas (1984–1989)

 Lange's campaign was lacklustre, and Douglas appeared to have contributed more to Labour's victory in 1987.
 Mike Moore, then a senior member of Cabinet, said that Lange had won the 1984 election, but Douglas won in 1987.
 Labour increased its parliamentary majority.
 Votes swung to Labour in National's safest seats and swung to National in seats that traditionally voted Labour.

 Immediately after the election, Lange reshuffled the Cabinet without consulting Douglas.
 He wrote later that he no longer trusted Douglas and wished to use the reallocation of portfolios to put some restraints on him.

-Douglas continued to work on the radical proposals he signaled earlier in 1987.
+Douglas continued to work on the radical proposals he signalled earlier in 1987.
 A worldwide fall in share markets in October 1987 gave his work greater urgency.
 In December 1987, the Cabinet agreed, in spite of Lange's reservations, to a statement of principle that supported a flat rate of income tax and a new form of income assistance called guaranteed minimum family income (GMFI).
 GMFI was a Douglas initiative and for reasons of urgency he did not inform colleagues of Treasury advice that the proposals were a fiscal risk.

 The announcement on 17 December 1987 of the government's intention to introduce GMFI and a flat rate of income tax marked the high tide of Rogernomics but did nothing to settle growing tension between Douglas and Lange.
 Douglas refused to accept Lange's contention that his proposals were unworkable.
 Douglas was in Europe in January 1988 when Lange told a press conference that officials had been unable to resolve the practical difficulties of the flat tax/GMFI proposals and that the government would have to reconsider them.
 Douglas, believing that he had the support of a majority of Cabinet, immediately returned from Europe, and the rift between prime minister and finance minister became a matter of public knowledge.

 Although Cabinet abandoned GMFI and reached a compromise about tax scales, the government's standing did not recover from the division between Douglas and Lange, which worsened and became more open as the year went on.
 Lange believed that David Caygill was Douglas's only tenable successor as finance minister, but Caygill refused to serve if Lange sacked Douglas.
 In December 1988, Douglas wrote to Lange to tell him that he intended to tell the Labour caucus he could no longer serve in a government led by him.
 Lange construed this letter as a resignation and replaced Douglas with Caygill.